MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 ### 5. Renaming our network interfaces for ease of use
 Like I mentioned before confusion around network adapters and what they connect to causes huge confusion among students, me suggesting three adapters probably doesn't help the issue!
-We can try make our lives a little bit easier by adding labels to our interfaces.
+We can try to make our lives a little bit easier by adding labels to our interfaces.
 So naming the interface that connects to our wifi network as my_wifi rather than ens3 or eth0.

 #### 5.1 Adding custom interface names for Kali
 We can check out the names and details of our interfaces by running the 'ip a' command.
-To renaming your interfaces on Kali follow the steps shown below.
+To rename your interfaces on Kali follow the steps shown below.

 First create a link file for our wifi interface
 ```bash
 sudo nano /etc/systemd/network/mywifi.link
 ```

-Next we want to add the following lines, changing the MACAddress and Name to match your our Mac and desired interface name
+Next we want to add the following lines, changing the MACAddress and Name to match your own MAC and desired interface name
 ```bash
 [Match]
 MACAddress=00:11:22:33:44:55